Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2

-Planar (i.e., plan-view or top-down) TEM samples are prepared according to the process flow shown in extended data fig.3a.
+Planar (i.e., plan-view or top-down) TEM samples are prepared according to the process flow shown in Figure S3a.
 After etching the top TiN electrode, FE ZrO\textsubscript{2}/SiO\textsubscript{2}/Si thin film heterostructures from a bulk wafer sample are disc cut into 3 mm diameter discs using a femto-laser cutter.
 The sample disc is then adhered to a steel polishing stub with the silicon side facing up.
-The Si is manually polished to a thickness of approximately 60-80 microns using a Gatan disc grinder and a series of SiC polishing paper and diamond polishing pastes.
+The Si is manually polished to a thickness of approximately 60-80 $\mu$m using a Gatan disc grinder and a series of SiC polishing paper and diamond polishing pastes.
 Si at the middle region is further thinned down to $\sim 10\,\mu m$ using dimple grinder.
 Finally, the sample is ion milled using a Gatan Model 691 Precision Ion Polishing System (PIPS).
-Top, side, and bottom view schematics of the final plan-view sample are also depicted in extended data fig.3b.
+Top, side, and bottom view schematics of the final plan-view sample are also depicted in Figure S3b.